jbear05/ai-predictive-maintenance/DEVLOG.md

 ### Tomorrow's Plan
 - Select best performing model, create inference pipeline, save as .pkl file, and generate performance report with confusion matrix, ROC curve, and feature importance charts

+## Day 7

+### Goals for Today
+- Select best performing model, create inference pipeline, save as .pkl file, and generate performance report with confusion matrix, ROC curve, and feature importance charts

+### What I Did
+**Afternoon (12pm-5pm):**
+- Fixed scaler issue and retrained model

+**Evening (7pm-11pm):**
+- Committed new changes and fix_scaler.py

+### Decisions
+-

+### Problems/Solutions
+- When cleaning the datasets, I used different scalers for each raw data file, which makes it impossible to choose one of the four scalers when normalizing new data
+      Solution: Rescale train_processed.csv and retrain my model

+### Tomorrow's Plan